 When asked about how comprehensive the automation process is, Huerta says “It’s flexible – It’s meant to be, and it has to be”.
 Vecna Robotics’ technology is designed to grow with the customer.
 “We understand that customers’ situations change.
 It all depends on where you start and where you want to finish.”

 Huerta describes low-level integration, which allows robots to be deployed from tablets with assigned tasks, as well as “conveyor-belt generated demands.”
-In this higher-level integration, the robot can pick up a pallet from a conveyor system, tell the Warehouse Management System (WMS) that it has that pallet, and ask where it should transport it to.
+In this higher-level integration, the robot can pick up a pallet from a conveyor system, tell the Warehouse Management System (WMS) that it has that pallet, and ask where it should be transported.
 This use is one example of how processes can be automated, now or later on in production as demand grows and more capabilities are needed.

 Self-Driving Forklifts Offer Benefits Beyond Labor Addition

 Huerta leaves the listener with advice about how to approach automation as an implementable strategy.
-He begins with saying that many people think automation is too new, that its not right for them, and that they’re not ready to automate.
-“This is not true, anyone can automate.”
-Huerta says.
-With Vecna Robotics’ resources, its easy to explore how automation can help with not only the labor shortage, but a litany of other obstacles.
-If you have those mundane, dirty and demeaning tasks – self-driving forklifts can take these tasks on and allow for necessary labor reallocation, while also increasing safety and throughput.
+He begins by saying that many people think automation is too new, that it’s not right for them, and that they’re not ready to automate.
+“This is not true, anyone can automate,” Huerta says.
+With Vecna Robotics’ resources, it’s easy to explore how automation can help with not only the labor shortage but a litany of other obstacles.
+If you have those mundane, dirty, and demeaning tasks – self-driving forklifts can take these tasks on and allow for necessary labor reallocation, while also increasing safety and throughput.
 “We can work together to meet your goals” says Huerta.